How to mail books to prisons or jails?

 - What kind of vendor can send books to that prison or jail?

-There is no one perfect rule for mailing books to prisons and jails.
-Each prison system and county jail has set its own regulations for inmate books, magazines etc. To successfully buy publications for the incarcerated, family and friends need to understand several kinds of regulations and limitations.
+There is no one perfect rule for mailing books to those in prison.
+Each prison system and county jail has set its own regulations for inmate books, magazines etc. To successfully buy publications for inmates, family and friends need to understand several kinds of regulations and limitations.

 Regulations to know when ordering books for an inmate.